Stuermer/PyIndexRepo/README.md

 The focus of this package is to provide a convenient interface to the data, and be efficient in the calculation of (temperature-dependent) refractive indices.
+Internally, the YAML data are converted to Python objects, for convenient access.
+Numba is used to speed up recursive calculations.

 ## Usage

 #### Basics

+There are multiple ways to access the data.
+The most basic way is to use the `RefractiveIndexLibrary` class:

 ```python
 from pyindexrepo import RefractiveIndexLibrary